Frequently

 Are you accepting new clients?

-My office location is Beverly Hills adjacent near the intersection of San Vicente Blvd and Wilshire Blvd.
+The office location is within West Hollywood, Beverly Hills adjacent, on San Vicente Blvd between Olympic Blvd. and Wilshire Blvd.
 The address is listed below.

 Are you available in the evenings?